 - looking at the economic development of the district, supporting our businesses through transport and infrastructure development and ensuring Harrogate remains the best place to live, work and visit

 As an authority, we need to manage provision of these services whilst dealing with a number of different budget pressures.
-Due to cuts in central government funding of £0.7m and other spending pressures, we have made expenditure savings of £1.1m in order to balance the budget.
-We recognise the importance of maintaining our services to the district so we try to minimise the increase in council tax by carefully managing our spending whilst we introduce new areas of income generation, such as green garden waste, the Turkish Baths and trade waste services to name a few.
+We recognise the importance of maintaining our services to the district so we try to minimise the increase in council tax by carefully managing our spending.
+For 2019/20 we are making expenditure savings of £1.04m whilst we introduce new areas of income generation, such as green garden waste, the Turkish Baths and trade waste services to name a few.

 How is my bill calculated?